-Extra virgin olive oil contains high amounts of heart-healthy monounsaturated fatty acids and polyphenols which may reduce inflammation.
+Extra virgin olive oil contains lots of heart-healthy monounsaturated fatty acids and polyphenols which may reduce inflammation.
 Additionally, certain nutrients require fat for absorption; using extra virgin olive oil in recipes can boost the nutritional quality of a dish.
 (1, 2)

 Nuts are a great source of plant-based protein and healthy fat.
 Almonds in particular are high in monounsaturated fats which are good for heart health.
 Plus, toasted slivered almonds provide a great crunch!

 The parmesan cheese, lemon juice, and fresh parsley provide depth, brightness, and complexity which decreases the need for salt in this recipe.
-Reducing excessive salt can help protect your heart!
+Reducing excessive salt can help protect your heart and kidneys!

-With all of the other rich dishes on a Thanksgiving menu, this healthy green bean dish is fantastically light and fresh.
+With all of the other rich dishes on a traditional Thanksgiving menu, this healthy green bean dish is fantastically light and fresh.
 Of course, this recipe is great all year round too!
-Garlic and parmesan green beans go well with roasted fish and a tasty grain salad.
+Garlic and parmesan green beans pair well with roasted fish and a tasty grain salad.